TheProgrammer1000/os32-in-c/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Operating System 32bit
+### Operating System Kernel

-Worked on this couple of months and tried to learn how to practically write a Operating System.
+Worked on this couple of months and tried to learn how to practically write a Operating System Kernel.
 With much research i ended up to building a starting of my kernel of the operating system!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 # Assembly AND C